ZContent/ZContent_ParticleFX/README.md

 with the Pause and Dim effects.
 This is similar to the way a shooting star appears in the sky.

+## Classes

+These are main classes to the ParticleFX library:

+particle - This is the "point of light" that is controlled by the effects

+particleEffect - The main class where all effects are derived from (see Effects section below)

+particleEffectList - This class contains the list of effects that are applied to the particle

+particlegfx - This class draws the particles onto the pixel matrix

 ## Effects

 Here is a list of the effects that are available in the libray: